Saint Hripsime Church: Setting and status

 An aerial view Vagharshapat and its churches (see locations marked).
 Hripsime is on top right corner.

 The church and the surrounding area cover an area of 6.2 ha and is property of the Armenian Apostolic Church (Mother See of Holy Etchmiadzin).
 Recognized as a national monument by the Soviet Armenian government, this designation was reaffirmed by the government of Armenia in 2002.
 Joint councils consisting of the Ministry of Culture and the Armenian Apostolic Church are responsible for regulating its conservation, rehabilitation, and usage.
 In 2000 the UNESCO inscribed St. Hripsime and the four aforementioned churches as a World Heritage Site.
-The protected area covering St. Hripsime and Shoghakat and their vicinity is 25.3 ha.

 It is one of Armenia's most visited monuments and a popular wedding venue, hosting 472 wedding ceremonies and 536 baptisms in 2013.
-It is often visited by Armenian presidents and foreign dignitaries.
+It is often visited by Armenian and foreign dignitaries.

 Background and foundation

 Pre-Christian remains

 Excavations conducted inside the church in 1958–59 uncovered three black tuff fragments of an ornamented Ionic cornice placed upside down beneath the supporting columns.
-These fragments were immediately recognized as belonging to a pre-Christian Hellenistic structure—possibly a temple—with stylistic similarities to the cornice of the Garni Temple.
-Alexander Sahinian, who oversaw the excavations following the initial discovery, argued that a pagan temple (Note: Sahinian, Zhores Khachatryan, Tadevos Hakobyan et al. proposed that the temple was dedicated to Mihr-Apollo, while James R. Russell suggested that it may have been devoted to Anahit.
-Babken Arakelyan and Hovhannes Khalpakhchian described it more generally as "taken from the ruins of some ancient building" of "Hellenistic character" and as "a building of the Hellenistic period", while Robert G. Ousterhout described the fragments as "reused Roman building components.") must have existed at or near the location.
-Some scholars maintain that the fragments indicate the presence of a pagan temple on the site, while others propose that they came from a pagan building elsewhere in Vagharshapat and were later reused in the church's foundations.
+These fragments were immediately identified as belonging to a pre-Christian Hellenistic structure—possibly a temple—with stylistic similarities to the cornice of the Garni Temple.
+Some scholars, including Alexander Sahinian, who oversaw the excavations following the initial discovery, argued that the fragments indicate the presence of a pagan temple on the site.
+(Note: Sahinian, Zhores Khachatryan, Tadevos Hakobyan et al. proposed that the temple was dedicated to Mihr-Apollo, while James R. Russell suggested that it may have been devoted to Anahit.
+Babken Arakelyan and Hovhannes Khalpakhchian described it more generally as "taken from the ruins of some ancient building" of "Hellenistic character" and as "a building of the Hellenistic period", while Robert G. Ousterhout described the fragments as "reused Roman building components.")
+Others propose that they came from a pagan building elsewhere in Vagharshapat and were later reused in the church's foundations.
 The excavated sections were covered with protective glass for public display.